 Whether the Disney Corporation will get to continue their monopoly of Mickey Mouse does not seem like an issue that should lead either to revolt or non-violent insurrection.
-But have no doubt - intellectual monopoly threatens both our prosperity and our freedom - it threatens to kill the goose that laid the golden eggs - to strangle innovation all together.
+But have no doubt - intellectual monopoly threatens both our prosperity and our freedom and to strangle innovation all together.